darlacameron/intro-to-d3-nicar-2020/README.md

 #### What we're going to learn today
 - What do **you** want to learn?
 We'll do our best to address your specific questions along the way.
 	- Have any of you tried to learn D3 and gotten stuck?
-	- What did you find challening about learning D3?
+	- What did you find challenging about learning D3?
 - We hope you leave here today:
 	- Knowing basic D3 terminology and concepts
 	- With a foundation for getting yourself un-stuck when you inevitably run into something that doesn't work as expected.
 - We will have you work through each of the exercises in this repository in pairs.
 Introduce yourself to your neighbor!
 - Here's how **pair programming** works:
-	- One person types the code and the other has documentation open, telling the typer what to do next.
+	- One person types the code and the other has documentation open, telling the typist what to do next.
 	- Why pair program?
 Most errors are typos, and this saves you from swapping between documentation and the code.
 - We have 3 hours and 30 minutes together, and we'll take a bathroom break in the middle of the session.
 Feel free to get up and stretch whenever you need to.